Dane Jacomen: Professional

 With the 2020 collegiate season at Penn cancelled due to the COVID-19 pandemic, Jacomen was eligible for another season of college soccer, but opted to forego that season to pursue a professional career.
 On May 25, 2022, Jacomen signed with USL Championship side Loudoun United.
 He made a short-term loan move to USL League One club Charlotte Independence on June 17, 2022, going on to make two appearances for them.

 In January 2025, Jacomen joined USL League One side Westchester SC on a season-long loan.

+On March 11, 2026, FC Tulsa of the USL Championship announced they had signed Jacomen for the 2026 season.